acampos81/minesweeper-java/README.md

 		- The Java Runtime Environment files are usually added to the `/usr/bin` directory which should already be added to the system's $PATH variable.
 		- To verify, run `echo $PATH`
 		- If it's missing, append the `/usr/bin` path to the `/etc/paths` file with a text editor.
-- Change directories into the `src` folder:
+- After JDK is installed, change directories into the `src` folder of this project:
 	- `> cd src`
 - Compile the main file:
 	- `> javac MineSweeperGame.java`